Wanda Maximoff (Marvel Cinematic Universe): Battle of Westview

-Corrupted by the Darkhold
+Darkhold corruption and death

-By late 2024, Wanda had gradually been corrupted by the Darkhold learning about the multiverse and that alternate versions of her sons exist in other universes.
-After learning of America Chavez and her ability to freely travel the multiverse, Wanda secretly sends multi-dimensional creatures after her to take her powers for herself.
-When Stephen Strange seeks Wanda's help in protecting Chavez, she accidentally reveals her knowledge of the girl and explains her plans to him.
-Strange refuses to give Chavez to Wanda, so she attacks Kamar-Taj, killing many of the sorcerers.
+By late 2024, Wanda had gradually been corrupted by the Darkhold, learning about the multiverse and that alternate "real" versions of her sons exist in other universes.
+After learning of America Chavez and her ability to freely travel the multiverse, Wanda secretly sends multi-dimensional creatures, including Gargantos, to kill her, planning to take her powers for herself, travel to an alternate reality where her sons are alive and kill and replace her own counterpart.
+When Stephen Strange seeks Wanda's help in protecting Chavez, she accidentally reveals her knowledge of the girl and that she had been the one hunting her, explaining her plans to him and demanding Strange hand Chavez over.
+Strange refuses, and Wanda attacks Kamar-Taj, killing the majority of its sorcerers, with the Sorcerer Supreme, Wong, identifying the Scarlet Witch as a being "prophesied to either rule or destroy the multiverse".

 During the attack, Chavez accidentally sends herself and Strange to an alternate universe called Earth-838.
 In pursuit of the pair, Wanda attempts to dream-walk; a spell which involves temporarily possessing alternate versions of oneself into a counterpart's body.
 When a surviving sorceress, Sara, sacrifices herself to destroy the Darkhold and break the dream-walk, Wanda forces Wong to lead her to a temple dedicated to the Darkhold's author Chthon atop Mount Wundagore, the original source of the Darkhold's spells.

 Using the temple's magic, Wanda re-establishes her dream-walk and successfully possesses her Earth-838's counterpart's body.
 She then breaks into the Illuminati's headquarters and slaughters most of them without hesitation while Strange and Chavez escape with the help of scientist Christine Palmer.
-The trio enter the Gap Junction, a space between universes to find the Book of Vishanti, the antithesis of the Darkhold, but Wanda appears, destroys the book, and takes over Chavez's mind, sending Strange and Palmer to an post-incursion universe, and opening a portal back to Earth-616.
+The trio enter the Gap Junction, a space between universes, to find the Book of the Vishanti, the antithesis of the Darkhold, but Wanda appears, destroys the book, and takes over Chavez's mind, sending Strange and Palmer to an post-incursion universe, and opening a portal back to Earth-616.

-At Mount Wundagore, Wanda begins to absorb Chavez's powers but is confronted by a dreamwalking Strange who encourages Chavez to believe in herself and use her powers to bring Wanda back to Earth-838.
-Tommy and Billy recoil in horror of her as Wanda chokes Chavez.
-The boys run from her and cry out for their real mother.
-As a result, Wanda comes to her senses and finally broken free of the Darkholds control, collapsing with grief.
-She is assured by her 838-counterpart that "they will be loved."
-After being returned to Earth-616, Wanda lets Chavez and Wong leave before using her powers to destroy the temple along with all copies of the Darkhold across the multiverse, seemingly taking her own life in the process.
+At Mount Wundagore, Wanda begins to absorb Chavez's powers but is confronted by a dreamwalking Strange who encourages Chavez to believe in herself and use her powers to open a portal to Earth-838, through which Tommy and Billy, seeing Wanda choke Chavez, recoil in horror, running from her and crying out for their real mother to protect them from "the witch".
+As a result, Wanda collapses with grief and, after being assured by her Earth-838 counterpart that "they will be loved," allows Chavez, Wong, and Strange to leave.
+She then turns the Darkhold's dark magic upon itself, destroying Mount Wundagore along with all copies of the Darkhold across the Multiverse, effectively killing herself in the process.

 Alternate versions

-Zombie outbreak
+Other versions of Wanda are depicted in the alternate realities of the MCU multiverse, appearing in the film Doctor Strange in the Multiverse of Madness (2022) and the animated series What If...?
+(2021 & 2023), also portrayed by Olsen.